dsobral/ADER17S/README.md

 ### LO 1 - Plan your experiment using NGS technologies:

 ####	LO 1.1 - List possibilities and limitations of NGS sequencing technologies
-		Question: What choices do you have when sending your samples to the sequencing facility?
+		What choices do you have when sending your samples to the sequencing facility?

 ####	LO 1.2 - Choose adequate sequencing for your biological question
-		Question: How do the sequencing choices influence the kind of questions you can answer?
+		How do the sequencing choices influence the kind of questions you can answer?

 ### LO 2 - List steps in the analysis of RNA-Seq differential expression experiments
-		Question: What are the steps in RNA-Seq data analysis
+		What are the steps in RNA-Seq data analysis

 ### LO 3 - Assess the general quality of the raw data from the sequencing facility

 #### 	LO 3.1 - Interpret what are fastq files and what is their content
-		Question: What information is in fastq files, and how is it organized?
+		What information is in fastq files, and how is it organized?

 #### 	LO 3.2 - Use software like FastQC to process fastq files and produce QC reports